 It’s worth mentioning that Capital One will pull ALL three credit bureaus when seeing if you’re creditworthy for their cards.
 Ouch.
 That’s important to know since having fewer inquiries will keep your credit score in better condition and give you more room to apply for other rewards cards if that’s your style.

-The Chase Sapphire Preferred perks include complimentary trip cancelation insurance, auto rental insurance, and baggage delay insurance.
+The Chase Sapphire Preferred perks include complimentary trip cancellation insurance, auto rental insurance, and baggage delay insurance.
 Depending on how often you travel, these perks can give you colossal value when your bags are delayed.

 On the other hand, Capital One Venture has a more limited set of perks.
 It offers a Global Entry fee waiver, secondary auto rental insurance, and travel accident insurance.
 So if you don’t have Global Entry already, this can save you $120.